barrysir/stepmania-parsing-code/README.md

    * RageFile has been changed to call RageFileDriverStd directly, rather than using the FILEMAN pointer
    * RageFile has LUA code commented out
    * RageFileManager only contains some enums and the implementations for the filesystem functions in RageUtil
+   * added global function GetDirListingWithMultipleExtensions to RageFileManager (usually accessed by FILEMAN->GetDirListingWithMultipleExtensions)
  * NotesWriterSM:
    * `ThemeMetric<bool> USE_CREDIT` has been replaced with a plain bool and set to `false`.
 Maybe let this value be customizable in the future?
    * `NotesWriterSM::WriteEditFileToMachine()` removed
+ * ActorUtil:
+   * only left code related to GetTypeExtensionList()
+ * NotesLoader:
+   * limited number of filetypes currently supported